Before your appointment

 Be gentle and mindful with your new tattoo.

 Avoid sun exposure and submersion in water for 2 weeks or until peeling/flaking is finished.

 Leave it on for up to 48 hours, as long as it is comfortable for you to do so.
 After this time remove the bandage (I recommend doing this in a warm, steamed shower) and resume normal after care procedures.

 For the longevity of your tattoo:

-Consistantly apply a moisturizer to the tattooed skin and always use a good sunblock
+Apply a moisturizer to the tattooed skin regularly and use sunblock

 anytime the tattoo will be exposed to the sun.